 Moreover, there is a way to offset their shortcomings in a number of ways.

 When it comes to the cooling, airflow can be improved with the use of a cooling pad and by offloading the graphics processing to an external graphics card, as this would reduce internal heat generation and offer better GPU performance.
 Plus, if you would prefer gaming on a larger screen, hooking the laptop up to an external display is always an option.

 That said, a gaming laptop is still a great pick for those who need the portability that a desktop PC cannot provide.
 It’s just that a gaming laptop would be more expensive overall and a desktop would offer better value, as you’d be getting better performance for less money.

-So, all in all, a mobile CPU is essentially just an underpowered version of a desktop CPU, often featuring fewer cores, lower base clock speeds, and lower TDP, all so that it could make the battery charge last longer and reduce heat buildup inside the chassis.
+So, all in all, a mobile CPU is essentially just an underpowered version of a desktop CPU, often featuring fewer cores, lower base clock speeds, and lower TDP, all so that it could make the battery charge last longer and reduce the heat buildup inside the chassis.